Emerald Isle Baptist Church

 New Women’s Bible Study

-Join the Tuesday morning Bible study group as we begin “The Wonder of Advent: Delighting in the Hope, jJoy, Peace, and Love of Christmas” on Tuesday, November 4 at 8:30 AM.
-Member books are $25 each.
+Join the Tuesday morning Bible study group as we begin “Angels: Finding Hope in God Who Reigns over Heaven and Earth” by Melissa Spoelstra on Tuesday, January 6, at 8:30 AM.
+Member books are $22 each.
 Please contact Dorla Pake at 252-354-8795 for more information about this class.